Nikolay Muralov: Arrest and trial

-Muralov was arrested by the Soviet secret police (OGPU) on April 17, 1936.
-He was named as one of eight unindicted co-conspirators in the so-called Kemerovo Trial of October 1936, a highly-publicized trial which asserted that Trotskyist saboteurs had caused an explosion at the Kemerovo Central Mine — a blast in which 12 miners had died and 14 others suffered serious injury.
+Muralov was arrested by the Soviet secret police (NKVD) on April 17, 1936.
+He was named as one of eight unindicted co-conspirators in the so-called Kemerovo Trial of October 1936, a highly publicized trial which asserted that Trotskyist saboteurs had caused an explosion at the Kemerovo Central Mine — a blast in which 12 miners had died and 14 others suffered serious injury.

 The Kemerovo mine explosion and trial, which had resulted in death sentences for all nine defendants, was made the basis for the second of three great public show trials of the Great Purge — the so-called "Trial of the Anti-Soviet Trotskyist Center."
-This trial, held over an eight day period in January 1937, is best remembered for its lead defendants Iurii Piatakov and Karl Radek.
+This trial, held over an eight-day period in January 1937, is best remembered for its lead defendants Iurii Piatakov and Karl Radek.
 Muralov was another of the leading defendants in this public spectacle.

 Muralov's abasement was complete during the proceeding.
 During his direct testimony answering the questions of prosecutor Andrey Vyshinsky, Muralov indicated that he had declined to provide the confession demanded by the secret police until December 5, 1936 — eight months after his arrest.
 After this date, he signed on to an elaborate confession.
 He dutifully testified:

 "The beginning of my downfall must be dated from the moment I signed the first document against the Party.
 That was the declaration of the 46 of 1923.
 With this my downfall began.
 Later I was drawn into the Trotskyite organization and so on right up to my expulsion from the Party and exile to West Siberia."

 Muralov asserted:"For more than ten years I was a faithful soldier of Trotsky, the evil-doer of the working class, the fascist agent worthy of all our contempt, that enemy of the working class and the Soviet Union."
 He confessed to have established a Siberian Trotskyist center in Novosibirsk and to have received in 1932 a letter from Trotsky's son, Leon Sedov, letters containing Trotsky's instruction written in invisible ink which "proposed to hasten the terrorist acts against Stalin, Voroshilov, Kaganovich, and Kirov."
-Muralov claimed that he had coordinated the organization of small terrorist cells with several other defendants in the current trial, including Piatakov and Radek, and to have played a part in directly organizing an assassination attempt against Stalin's right hand man, V.M.Molotov in which a car in which he was traveling was to intentionally be driven and rolled at high speed into a ravine.
+Muralov claimed that he had coordinated the organization of small terrorist cells with several other defendants in the current trial, including Piatakov and Radek, and to have played a part in directly organizing an assassination attempt against Stalin's right-hand man, V.M.Molotov in which a car in which he was traveling was to intentionally be driven and rolled at high speed into a ravine.

 In accord with the severity of the crimes to which he confessed, Muralov was sentenced to death.

 Following his death sentence, Muralov drafted an appeal for commutation of his sentence to the Central Executive Committee of the Communist Party.
 He wrote:

 "I am sixty years old.
 I want to devote the remainder of my life fully to the good of constructing our great Motherland.
 I take the liberty of beseeching the Central Executive Committee of the USSR to spare my life."

 The appeal was to be unsuccessful.